Nurture in Nature

 Brant runs an outdoor inquiry-based, place-based, and leadership oriented progression for Pemberton Home Learners.

-Our Permaculture Community Garden
+Our Permaculture Community Farm

-This garden is unlike most community gardens; it is a communal space, where the members come together to design the 10,000 square feet available as a holon instead of divided into parts.
+This space is unlike most community gardens; it is a communal space, where the members come together to design the 10,000 square feet available as a holon instead of divided into parts.
 Using the entire space together allows us to design healthy and diverse habitats that mimic natural landscapes.
 By harnessing the regenerative power of nature, we provide habitat for wildlife, nourishment for our souls, and food for our families.

 As a group, we believe in food security, community resilience, and sustainable, healthy living.